-Ifor ap Glyn was appointed Bardd Cenedlaethol Cymru / National Poet of Wales in 2016, a project under the aegis of Literature Wales.
+Ifor ap Glyn provides the final instalment to Wales Arts Review’s popular Writers’ Rooms series where we took a look into the creative spaces of some of Wales’ top writers.
+Glyn was appointed Bardd Cenedlaethol Cymru / National Poet of Wales in 2016, a project under the aegis of Literature Wales.
 He has won the Crown for poetry at the National Eisteddfod twice, and performed at poetry festivals around the world.
 He has written for television and theatre and has published five collections of poetry.
-His work has been translated into over a dozen languages, from Bakweri to Chinese, and his latest collection of poems, Cuddle Call?
+Glyn’s work has been translated into over a dozen languages, from Bakweri to Chinese, and his latest collection of poems, Cuddle Call?
 (Carreg Gwalch, 2018) was his first with English translation in parallel text.

 He has also published a number of historical works, and his personal exploration of the wartime letters of Captain David Jones (1893-1916) ‘Annwyl Fam’: Pererindod drwy’r Rhyfel Mawr (‘Dear Mother’: a pilgrimmage through the Great War) will be published by Carreg Gwalch in 2020.
 It combines travelogue and social history with a close reading of the letters – together with an honest re-appraisal of the author’s unhealthy obsession with WW1 !